-This informal counseling process allows for faculty and students to discuss any concerns in relation to a student's academic, clinical, professionalism and or behavioral performance.
+This counseling process allows for faculty and students to discuss any concerns in relation to a student's academic, clinical, professionalism and or behavioral performance.
 This provides faculty and students an opportunity to make suggestions for issues of concern to help improve performance and is not punitive.
 The forms serve as documentation that the faculty has met with the student and includes recommendations and feedback.
 A copy of the form is given to the student and placed in the student's file for documentation.
-If there is ongoing concern or if a pattern of academic, clinical, professional and/or behavioral misconduct continues, a Notification of Unsatisfactory Progress will be warranted.
+If there is ongoing concern or if a pattern of academic, clinical/safety, professional and/or behavioral misconduct continues, the student will be required to meet with the Director of Nursing.
+If the behavior continues, the student will be required to meet with the Admission & Progression committee to determine the student's progression in the nursing program.